anodyne/nova/README.md

 Last Update
 -----------
-29 January 2010
+30 January 2010

 Latest Updates
 --------------
-* updated the styling of the readme
+* updated the version history page to use the Markdown parser
+* updated the version history accordion to be collapsible
 * updated the beta skin
-* updated the jquery ui images to the base theme
-* updated the jquery ui theme stylesheet to the base theme
 * updated the lightness skin
 * updated the redmond skin
 * updated the sunny skin
-* removed the version.xml file
+* updated the titan skin
-* fixed bug with position sliders not updating the proper item (#72)

 Changes in 0.9.4
 ----------------
-* added the datepicker plugin
 * added the jquery.ui.mouse file
 * added the jquery.ui.widget file
 * added the 0.9.4 update file